Roachard/ClassicWowAddons/Interface/AddOns/MissingTradeSkillsList/README.md

 3: Reputation required not yet shown for items
 4: Drop down for filtering on zone does not fill correct for Eastern Kingdoms

-### Latest version (v1.13.30)
+### Latest version (v1.13.31)

-* Fixed the help text with wrong slashcommand text
-* Added lots of missing Korean & Chinese quest names
-* Added poisons
+* Fixed bug that always opened MTSL window even if option was disabled
+* Fixed bug in options menu where checkboxes were always shown as checked even if they were not
+* Added an event to capture "ding" of player to update XP level while playing
-* Fixed bug where Current Zone of player did not update/display correct
+* Fixed bug where MTSL account explorer did not work for other locales then English
+* Fixed a refresh bug in MTSL account explorer when changing characters, the list did not update

 View full version history [here](http://mtsl.ddns.net/VERSION_HISTORY.html) or VERSION_HISTORY.md inside zip addon